Velmurugan Borewells: Production

 The film is directed by Gopi of Malayan fame.
 Comedian Ganja Karuppu turned producer with this film and bought a borewell truck for the film.
 Aarushi, who starred in Azhagan Azhagi (2013), worked on this film alongside another unreleased Mahesh-starrer Adhithalam.
 Ragasya was cast opposite Ganja Karuppu.
 The film reportedly has a similar storyline to Lingaa (2014); however, director Gopi claims that this film's storyline is not inspired from that film.

 Soundtrack

 Music by Srikanth Deva.
 Ameer, Samuthirakani, AR Murugadoss and Karu Pazhaniappan attended the film's audio launch.

 Reception

 A critic from iFlicks wrote that "Kanja Karuppu who has produced this film has done his part with good comedy.
 Songs are good in Srikanth Deva's music.
 Director M.P.Gopi gets an appreciation for filming a normal village story to a beautiful screenplay".
 A critic from Dinamalar noted how it was "comforting that the film was not needlessly boring" while also praising the acting, music and cinematography.
-The film was also reviewed by Maalaimalar.
+A critic from Maalaimalar called the film funny.